How is my property value determined?

 Who sets the mill levy?

-Each individual taxing authority, such as a school, county, city, fire department, water and sanitation district, and recreation district sets its own mill levy and are listed on your tax notice.
-For an overview of the 2012 mill levies, please click here.
-You may also like to see a detail of each mill levy.
-If so, please click here.
+Each individual taxing entity, such as a school, county, city, fire department, water and sanitation district, and recreation district sets its own mill levy and are listed on your tax notice.

 Can you appeal your property taxes to the assessor?